FUTURES & SECTION 1256 CONTRACTS

 How Futures are Taxed

-Futures are typically taxed as Section 1256 contracts with marked-to-market treatment if held open at year end.
+Futures are typically taxed as Section 1256 contracts, including year-end mark-to-market treatment for any open positions.

 A commodity futures contract is a standardized, exchange-traded contract for the sale or purchase of a fixed amount of a commodity at a future date for a fixed price.